 - Excessive reliance on logic: How many times have you heard a Christian apologist thumping the desk with aphorisms like “Two plus two is equal to four.
-QED!” or challenging their opponent to show them a “bicycle with one wheel”?
+QED!” or challenging their opponent to show them a “bike with one wheel”?
 Alas, these chest-thumping apologists do not understand the provocative truths about this world—especially our numbers & quantitative measures are in fact abstractions of real underlying things of this world, which by the way keep changing.
-And, there are many more instances of abusing logic like the misuse of analogy to prove the concept of Trinity or the use of circular reasoning to prove Bible by and from the Bible.
-Also, the overuse of “Kalam Cosmological” argument or the argument from intelligent design only reveals a Christian’s averseness to argue contextually.
+And, there are many more instances of abusing logic like the misuse of analogy to prove the concept of Trinity or the use of circular reasoning to prove the “Bible” by and from the Bible.
+Also, the overuse of the “Kalam Cosmological” argument or the argument from intelligent design only reveals a Christian’s averseness to argue contextually.

 - Poor Emotional Intelligence skills: Many amateur apologists dispense a lot of time and energy studying arguments and memorizing logical fallacies.
-But they devote little time to understand the prevailing narrative in a culture and the profile of the intended audience of an exchange.
+But they devote little time in understanding the prevailing narrative in their culture and the profile of the intended audience of an exchange.
 Today, people are increasingly becoming irrational and apathetic.
 They are feelings driven and hence do not wish to go where the truth leads.
 And it is increasingly becoming difficult to have an honest, deep or difficult conversation, as “ghosting” becomes the order of the day.
 Polarisation is at its peak with the emergence of nuclear communities or landslide counties.
 Bill Bishop, in a book written with Robert Cushing (Bill Bishop, 2008) calls this “the Big Sort.”
 And this divide isn’t just true of geographic location.
 Our online preferences too, reinforce the “big sort.”
 Sadly, the result is a myopic, distorted view of reality.

-- Christian Fundamentalism: It wouldn’t be an understatement to say most Christians understand apologetics as St Peter’s long knife.
-As often times, they shuttle between the extremes—offensive and defensive apologetics.
+- Christian Fundamentalism: It wouldn’t be an understatement to say most Christians understand apologetics as St Peters’ long knife.
+As oftentimes, they shuttle between the extremes—offensive and defensive apologetics.
 Christians, especially Protestant fundamentalism, have developed a tendentious understanding of “Biblical inerrancy” and a disdain for “contemporary science.”
-They would merrily gang up, put on their armour of arguments and prowl like a hungry Lion looking for its prey.
+They would merrily gang up, put on their armour of arguments and prowl like a hungry lion looking for its prey.
 But hardly would they pause to check their own logical fallacy or critique the argument of their own household.
 In short, many Christians are yet to understand, let alone defend, what C S Lewis described as mere Christianity.

 Hope in a post-truth era